jdeath/Hubspace-Homeassistant/README.md

 I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
 Please contact me if good with websockets.
 The websocket system pushes bad data at first, which messses up the connection.
 I need a way to ignore that data.

-Looking for help to add a service, so users can send arbitary commands.
-The commands are simple to figure out looking at debug: true information while making changes using the app, but coding into the integration is hard.
-This would open up a lot more capability, such as setting timers, changing occupancy modes, fan and light effects, etc.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_

 [![Stargazers repo roster for @jdeath/Hubspace-Homeassistant](https://reporoster.com/stars/jdeath/Hubspace-Homeassistant)](https://github.com/jdeath/hubspace-homeassistant/stargazers)